Watergate Babies

 The Watergate Babies were Democrats first elected to the United States Congress in the 1974 elections, after President Richard Nixon's resignation over the Watergate scandal, on August 9, 1974.

 Democrats picked up 49 seats in the House and 5 in the Senate.
 This group greatly increased the strength of Northerners and liberals in the House Democratic Caucus.
 They joined more senior liberals to strike a blow against the seniority system and overthrow three committee chairmen whom they viewed as too conservative and/or too old to represent the caucus: William R. Poage (D-TX), Wright Patman (D-TX), and F. Edward Hébert (D-LA).

 Thomas Downey of New York was the youngest among the "babies", aged 25 upon his election, the minimum age at which one may serve in the U.S. House of Representatives.
-Senators Patrick Leahy (D-VT), Chris Dodd (D-CT), Tom Harkin (D-IA), Paul Simon (D-IL), Paul Tsongas (D-MA), Max Baucus (D-MT), and Bob Krueger (D-TX) were also elected during this cycle.
+Senators Patrick Leahy (D-VT), Gary Hart (D-CO), John Glenn (D-OH), Dale Bumpers (D-AR), Richard Stone (D-FL), were also elected during this cycle, with future Senators Paul Simon (D-IL), Tom Harkin (D-IA), Paul Tsongas (D-MA), Max Baucus (D-MT), Chris Dodd (D-CT), and Bob Krueger (D-TX) winning seats to the House of Representatives in this election.
 Leahy was the last Watergate Baby to serve in Congress; he retired in 2023 after 48 years in office.
+Of the Democratic Senators elected in 1974, Leahy, Hart, Ford, Bumpers, and Glenn would be re-elected to second terms and Stone would lose his primary in 1980.

 "Watergate Babies" can also apply to those Democrats elected to state or local office in 1974; political scientist Malcolm Jewell wrote, "Democrats made substantial state legislative gains in a large number of states in 1974, the Watergate election".
 Numerous states passed sweeping ethics and public disclosure reforms in the aftermath of Watergate.

 "Watergate Babies" has also been used to apply to journalists who entered the field because of Watergate.
 "Watergate," David Baumann wrote, "also created a generation of journalists who were not willing to accept politicians at their word.
 If the journalists who helped uncover the scandal, Bob Woodward and Carl Bernstein, could expose the crimes of a president, then certainly there were crooked politicians elsewhere.
 Those journalists believed in investigative reporting and became watchdogs who attempted to keep politicians honest.